 - Cool Horse: All the Arabian horses compared to the Nordic coldbloods, but especially Kamsiin.

-- Cool Old Guy: Brother Guilbert.
-His personal Crowning Moment of Awesome occurs at Arn's bachelor party.
-Stag nights in this period involved a contest of arms, with seven events.
+- Cool Old Guy: Brother Guilbert at Arn's bachelor party, as stag nights in this period involved a contest of arms, with seven events.
 In spite of never having practiced two of the events (throwing spears and throwing axes) and going up against men a third of his age, he still manages to place second.

 - Cool Sword: Arn's sword was given to him by Brother Guilbert who was never defeated while wielding it.
 He is told never to raise it in anger or use it for personal benefit.